 For newbies: Practise practical skills at home

-I no longer believe a server's main job is carrying a bunch of plates, but for new servers this can be one of the most nerve-wracking parts of the job.
-Some of the other waiters are confidently carrying up to four plates to a table, while you're still trying not to spill the drinks on your tray.
+I no longer believe a server's main job is carrying a several plates at once, but for new servers this can be one of the most nerve-wracking parts of the job.
+It can be stressful to see waiters confidently carrying up to four plates to a table, while you're still trying not to spill the drinks on your tray.

 Don't fret too much.
 It's something that you will master over time.
 Even the most uncoordinated, unbalanced person can learn with enough practise.

-You can find how-to videos about almost any skill you want to learn online, like this one about carrying four plates at once.
-You can use them to practise skills at home, safely out of sight of guests.
+You can find how-to videos about almost any skill you want to learn online.
+You can practise skills at home, safely out of sight of guests.

 Learn about the menu